SasoPavlic/NiaNetCAE/README.md

 ### Description 📝

-The proposed method NiaNet attempts to pick hyperparameters and AE architecture that will result in a successful encoding and decoding (minimal difference between input and output).
-NiaNet uses the collection of algorithms available in the library [NiaPy](https://github.com/NiaOrg/NiaPy) to navigate efficiently in waste search-space.
+The proposed method NiaNetCAE attempts to pick hyperparameters and Convolutional autoencoder architecture that will result in a successful encoding and decoding (minimal difference between input and output).
+NiaNetCAE uses the collection of algorithms available in the library [NiaPy](https://github.com/NiaOrg/NiaPy) to navigate efficiently in waste search-space.

 ### What it can do? 👀

-* **Construct novel AE's architecture** using nature-inspired algorithms.
+* **Construct novel CONV AE's architecture** using nature-inspired algorithms.
-* * number of solutions = layer step * layers * act. func. * optimizers
-* * 4.435.968 = 304 * 304 * 8  * 6
+* **Selects the best hyperparameters** for the given dataset.
 * It can be utilized for **any kind of dataset**, which has **3D images** values.
-* Estimate the depth of the image
+* Applied for depth estimation

+Our example of the search space for the depth estimation problem:
+* **Search space** is defined by:
+  * **Architecture problem:**
+    * x: layer step _(difference between input and output dimension)_
+    * y: Number of layers _(architecture depth)_
+  * **Hyperparameter problem:**
+    * z: activation function
+    * w: optimizer algorithm
+* Total solutions:
+  * x: 304
+  * y: 304
+  * z: 8
+  * w: 6
+  * x * y * z * w = 4.435.968 unique solutions
+* NiaNetCAE can find the best solution by leveraging the power of nature-inspired algorithms.

 ### Installation ✅